elemental/Elemental/doc/source/core/grid.rst

       Return the width of the process grid.

-   .. cpp:function:: int GCD() const
+   .. cpp:function:: int Size() const

+      Return the number of active processes in the process grid.
+This number is equal to ``Height()`` :math:`\times` ``Width()``.

+   .. cpp:function:: mpi::Comm ColComm() const

-      Return the greatest common denominator of the height and width of the process grid.
+      Return the communicator for this process's column of the process grid.

-   .. cpp:function:: int LCM() const
+   .. cpp:function:: mpi::Comm RowComm() const

-      Return the lowest common multiple of the height and width of the process grid.
+      Return the communicator for this process's row of the process grid.

-   .. cpp:function:: int Rank() const
+   .. cpp:function:: mpi::Comm Comm() const

-      Return our process's rank in the grid.
-The result is equivalent to the ``VCRank()`` function described below, but this interface is provided for simplicity.
+      Return the communicator for the process grid.

+   .. rubric:: Distribution-based interface

    .. cpp:function:: int MCRank() const